JohnDMicrochip/HybridEMPCB/README.md

 # Hybrid EM Project KiCAD PCB Design Files

 This ZIP file contains the Gerbs, Schematics and KiCAD design files for Revision A of the Hybrid EM project.
-These PCBs are populated differently between the PF and Relay board as docuemnted in the Target Alpha Signal Assignment Excel File.
+The TargetAlphaSolarCity_HybridEMController_011522.docx file documents the connections within this machine and how to install it along with photos of a completed installation.